Scriptception/Dynamic-Node-Size/README.md

 - **Configurable Multiplier:** Adjust how much the number of connections affects node size.
 - **Multiplier Scale:** Fine-tune the scaling of node sizes globally.
 - **Maximum Node Size:** Prevents nodes from becoming excessively large.
+- **Maximum Depth:** Control how deep the plugin traverses when calculating connected nodes (improves performance and focuses on relevant connections).
 - **Frontmatter Override:** Set a custom size for any node using the `node_size` property in the note's frontmatter.
 - **Exclusions:** Easily exclude folders, tags, or page titles from dynamic sizing using autocomplete pickers and text input.